‘Aina Ahiu Farm

 Philosophy around farming: Low impact farming using traditional methods.

 Meet Clarence Medeiros of ‘Aina Ahiu Farm, a Co-op member since 2018 who recently hauled in a 50 pound kalo (lehua variety) to our Honalo processing facility.
-After farming and ranching in Kona with his wife Nellie for over 50 years, this may be a new world record.
+After farming and ranching in Kona with his wife Nellie for over 50 years, this is a new world record (CONFIRMED!!!
+September 2023 by the Guinness World Records).
 We asked Clarence what his secret was and he said that it was grown naturally with no fertilizer, only depending on rainwater, and by allowing selective plants to grow naturally, which are mostly kupukupu ferns and awapuhi ginger.
 The other secret to success is to beat the sun.
 By starting his work day right before daylight breaks over Mauna Loa, Clarence who is now in his 70’s is able to work like he is still in his 30’s.

 “It’s important to grow the right variety of kalo to handle the heat,” he added.
 This is especially true on the sunny Kona side where the sun shines strong and the rocky landscape can absorb a lot of heat.
 Clarence’s 50 pound kalo was grown at 1600 feet elevation where it is slightly cooler than at sea level.
 The ferns and ginger on his farm are not edible but help to hold a lot of moisture in the ground and collect the morning dew.